pradiptapks/dpdk-osp-crucible-rickshaw/README.md

 # rickshaw
-Rickshaw will run a benhcmark for you.
+Rickshaw will run a benchmark for you.
 It "takes" your benchmark wherever you need it to go, as long as there is an implementation for your particular endpoint (a host, cloud, container-runtime, etc).
 These endpoints are in ./endpoints, and as of this version, only the 'local' endpoint exists.

 ### Input